clD11/go-whispers/README.md

 # Go Whispers
 Performs sentiment analysis on various sources and publishes cryptocurrency price.

 The initial idea for this project came from three separate projects I started to do various things such as a crypto-analysis-feed, a crypto-monitor which integrates with various exchanges for price updates and a python-sentiment-analysis project.
-I want to take the ideas from each of them and combine them in a fun project to play around with various technologies.
+I want to take the ideas from each and combine them in a fun project to play around with various technologies.

 # Whispers Roadmap PoC
 - [x] Decide between mono/polyrepo and a basic project layout🤺